-Serious side effects a and what to do al out them
+Serious side effects and what to do about them

-Talk to your Stop taking
+Stop taking

-Symptom / Effect profes sional drug and get
+Symptom / effect profes drug and get

-Symptom / Enect Only if severe In all cases immediate
+Symptom / effect Only if severe In all cases immediate

 VERY COMMON medical help

 Depression: feeling sad, sleeping a lot

 more or a lot less than usual, changes in

 weight, withdrawal from social

-situations, family gatherings and ✓
+situations, family gatherings and \checkmark

 activities with friends, reduced sex drive,

 and thoughts of death or suicide.

 Osteoporosis (bone loss, thin and fragile

-bones) broken bones, pain, back pain ✓
+bones): broken bones, pain, back pain ✓

-that is worse with standing or walking. ·
+that is worse with standing or walking.

 COMMON

 Ischemic heart disease (reduced blood

 flow in the vessels of the heart): chest ✓ ✓

 pain.

 UNCOMMON

-Hepatitis (Inflammation of the liver):
+Hepatitis (inflammation of the liver):

 general feeling of being unwell, with or

-without yellowing of the skin and eyes, ✓ ✓
+without yellowing of the skin and eyes, \checkmark ✓

 and pain in the upper abdomen on the

 right side.

 Tendon disorders including tendonitis

 (inflammation of the tendon) and

 tenosynovitis (inflammation of the tissue ✓

 around the tendon): pain, swelling and

 tenderness near a joint.

 Vaginal bleeding (usually in the first

-weeks of treatment) v
+weeks of treatment) •

-RARE
+RARE T I

 Tendon tears: feel a snap or pop when ✓

 the tear happens, severe pain, swelling.

-VERY RARE 1 T
+VERY RARE T

+Allergic reactions: swelling of the face, lips, tongue and/or throat, with or

+without difficulty in swallowing and/or \checkmark ✓

+breathing.

 Stevens-Johnson syndrome

-(Severe skin reactions): lesions, ulcers, ✓ ✓
+(Severe skin reactions): lesions, ulcers, \checkmark ✓

 blisters.

-Allergic reactions: swelling of the face, lips, tongue and/or throat, with or

-without difficulty in swallowing and/or ✓ ✓

-breathing.